 Unlawful Use of a Weapon

-James Dimeas is a UUW attorney with 25 years of experience handling UUW cases throughout Cook County, DuPage County, Lake County and Kane County.
+James Dimeas is a UUW attorney with 25 years of experience handling UUW cases throughout Chicago, Cook County, DuPage County, Kane County and Lake County.
 James Dimeas is nationally recognized, award-winning UUW lawyer who has a deep and thorough understanding of the UUW and gun laws in Illinois and has extensive experience handling criminal cases involving Unlawful Use of a Weapon.

 Illinois has some of the strictest gun laws in the country.
 In spite of that, violence and shootings caused by the spread of guns in Chicago is out of control.
 Local and national media is continuously reporting on the number of shootings in Chicago.
 Chicago residents wake up on Monday morning to find out how many shootings occurred over the weekend.
 The intense scrutiny on the gun violence in Chicago is causing local politicians and the local police to focus heavily on preventing gun violence.
 Legislators are imposing new laws to make it more difficult to own a gun and local police are cracking down trying to take guns off of the street.
 This has caused a jump in the number of prosecutions for gun related crimes.
 Up until a few years ago, Illinois was the only state that did not allow its citizens to legally carry a gun in public for protection.